ProudFaceOfSUiR/epitech.nvim/README.md

 ```

 ### Usage:
-The only available command for you is `:InsertHeader`.
+First available command for you is `:InsertHeader`.
 It will ask you to type the name and description of your project and then inject the header in the beginning of your file.
 You can also set a keymap for it:
 ```lua
 vim.keymap.set("n", "<leader>ih", ":InsertHeader<CR>")
 ```
+The over command is `:CreateTest`.
+It will create a file in directory `tests` called `test_<filename>` add import of criterion headers and generate epitech template header.

 ### TODO:
 - add ability to create Makefile headers